renzora/docker/README.md

 - because the local dev server is using a self-signed ssl certificate and not a domain specific CA certificate; browsers by default don't trust it. to get around this issue, visit https://localhost:3000 You will be presented with a screen saying connection is not private.
 For the purposes of renzora development you can click on Advanced and then proceed anyway. clicking the proceed link wont actually do anything.
 You can close the window immediately.
 Then refresh the website at http://localhost and the websocket should now connect.

-# Project location for github Desktop
+# Project location for Github Desktop
 - replace ```<distro>``` with your wsl distro and ```<username>``` with your wsl username
 - example: ```\\wsl$\ubuntu\home\johndoe\docker\web```